 As part of obtaining reasonable assurance about whether City of Corbin, Kentucky's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and, accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters that are required to be reported under Government Auditing Standards as noted below.
+The results of our tests disclosed one instances of noncompliance or other matters that are required to be reported under Government Auditing Standards as noted below.

-The actuarial study of the Police and Firemen's Pension Plan is required by law to be conducted biennially but the City is using a three-year interval.
+The actuarial study of the Police and Firemen's Pension Plan is required to be conducted at least biennially but the City is using a three-year interval.
+This is due to a conflict in GAAP standards and Kentucky law.
+We have no recommendation to change the practice.